ORIGINAL ISSUE 1/1/2019

 8. PRODUCT LABELS

-Customer shall provide product labels.
+Customer shall provide all product labels.
 Prior to printing, labels must be verified for size and FDA labeling compliance by Nutrition Laboratories.
-Nutrition Laboratories’ Director of Quality Control must review labels before they are printed, including changes to existing labels.
-Customer is responsible for regulatory compliance of product labels, including any structure and function claims.
-Nutrition Laboratories can provide Nutrition Facts and Supplement Facts panels for labels at no charge, and give referrals to label printers.
+Nutrition Laboratories’ Director of Quality Control must review and approve all labels, including revisions to existing labels, prior to printing.
+Customer is solely responsible for regulatory compliance of all labels, including claims, representations, and marketing statements.
+Nutrition Laboratories may provide Nutrition Facts or Supplement Facts panels at no charge and may provide referrals to label printers.

 9. DELETED.